About Reputation Enabled Defense

 WatchGuard RED uses a cloud-based WatchGuard reputation server that assigns a reputation score between 1 and 100 to every URL.
 When a user goes to a website, RED sends the requested web address (or URL) to the WatchGuard reputation server.
 The WatchGuard server responds with a reputation score for that URL.
-Based on the reputation score, and on locally configured thresholds, RED determines whether the Firebox should drop the traffic, allow the traffic and scan it locally with Gateway AV, or allow the traffic without a local Gateway AV scan.
-This increases performance, because Gateway AV does not need to scan URLs with a known good or bad reputation.
+Based on the reputation score and locally configured thresholds, RED determines whether the Firebox should drop the traffic, allow the traffic and scan it locally with Gateway AntiVirus, or allow the traffic without a local Gateway AntiVirus scan.
+This increases performance, because Gateway AntiVirus does not need to scan URLs with a known good or bad reputation.

 There are two reputation score thresholds you can configure:

 - Bad reputation threshold — If the score for a URL is higher than the Bad reputation threshold, the HTTP proxy denies access without any further inspection.

 - Good reputation threshold — If the score for a URL is lower than the Good reputation threshold and Gateway AntiVirus is enabled, the HTTP proxy bypasses the Gateway AntiVirus scan.

 If the score for a URL is equal to or between the configured reputation thresholds and Gateway AntiVirus is enabled, the content is scanned for viruses.

 The reputation score for a URL is based on feedback collected from devices around the world.
 It incorporates scan results data from leading anti-malware vendors of malware intelligence for the web.